 The syndicate limits its exposure to uncertain loss by imposing maximum claim amounts on certain contracts as well as allowing the potential use of reinsurance arrangements in order to limit exposure to catastrophic events (e.g. hurricanes, earthquakes and flood damage).
 The purpose of these underwriting and reinsurance strategies is to limit exposure to catastrophes based on the syndicate's risk appetite as decided by management.
-The syndicate has not purchased reinsurance protection for the 2019 year of account but did so for the 2020 and 2021 years of account.
+The syndicate has purchased reinsurance protection for the 2023 and 2021 years of account but did not do so for the 2022 year.
 No claims have been made against previously purchased reinsurance.